Part 1 of 2

 A little over a week ago I came across an elderly couple while I was on my bike ride.
 As per usual I stopped to ask about their destination, and if they needed anything.
 As it turned out they were homeless, and homeless in such a way that few homeless people are.
 Lots of people are homeless, as I had been most of my life.
 I thought little of their being homeless until I realized that they didn't know how to be homeless, and they were on their last legs.
 I say they were on their last legs because they were hardly able to take one step after another, and they had been eating out of trash cans.
 When living on the streets (in contrast to living on the road as I had been doing) there are city laws that have to be obeyed.
 One such law requires that a person have no sleeping bag or way to keep out of the weather or to cook a meal.
 So this couple (ages 73 and 70) had gone 6 days, having to move constantly and eat out of trash cans.
 I told them it was over and they weren't going to live on the streets any more, no matter what it takes.
-I put them up that night, and the next day they found there is a rescue mission in the next town, over 50 miles from the town I live.
+I put them up that night, and the next day they found there is a rescue mission in the next town, over 50 miles from the town in which I live.
 I drove them to the bus stop and made sure they were securely on their way before returning home.

 No one would help them.
 How can that be?
-There are about 20 churches here in this small town, many of them very big buildings with lots of additional rooms.
+There are about 20 churches here in this small town, many of them very large buildings with lots of additional rooms.
 We have hundreds of people attending these churches, and no telling how many more Christians who don't attend church, all shuffling from one place to another throughout the day.
 Yet no one, none of these Christians would give them to eat.
 None of these churches would take them in and keep them from dying on the streets.
-(The man had a swollen leg, almost double, and they both admitted that they didn't think they would have survived another night, a statement that needed no other evidence than to look at them.)
+(The man had a swollen leg, almost double normal, and they both admitted that they didn't think they would have survived another night, a statement that needed no other evidence than to look at them.)

 Here was an opportunity for the Christians, the churches of this town, to practice what they preach.
 Yet all of them failed the test.